 Handling of the light

 Fortunately, there is a shoulder strap in the box.
-The MS18 is a little too heavy to use for an extended period.
-As you can see, they upgraded the attachment points for the strap from the MS12.
-Instead of attaching it directly to the body and bezel, they now have a dedicated ring on the head and an attachment on the tailcap.
+The MS18 is a little too heavy to use for an extended period of time.
+As you can see, they upgraded the attachment points for the strap from the MS12 as well.
+And instead of attaching the clip directly to the body and bezel, they now have a dedicated attachment ring at the head and one on the tailcap.
 The MS18 consists of only 2 parts: the head and battery tube, aka, the body.
 The battery tube has a built-in charge port and 8 Samsung 40T 21700 cells (which can’t be removed).

 Tailstanding: Yes, it can, but not very stable!
 I don’t see any value in doing that… but so that you know, it is possible.

 Build Quality and Anodizing

 Imalent has usually been pretty good with its build quality, and the Imalent MS18 is no exception.
 It is a very decently built flashlight with good anodization.
 I couldn’t find any weird spots or missing anodization.
 They also upgraded the carry strap attachments.
 The older MS12 has the clips attached to the bezel and tailcap, which can damage the anno.
 Imalent found a workaround for the MS18 and added a special attachment ring to the head, and to the tailcap.
 They used a metal charge cover as the new attachment point.
 Not the best idea, but better than damaging the coating in my opinion.